How Did Microplastics Get Into Human Placentas?

 Once plastic makes its way into our oceans, removing it becomes an uphill battle.
 But you can keep plastic from getting into the environment in the first place.
 Stay away from single-use plastics, like sandwich baggies and single-serving snacks.
 Buy food in bulk if you can, and invest in reusable containers.
 Stay away from single-use water bottles by picking up one of our Reusable Water Bottles from our Ocean Shop!

-List Ocean Blue Project under your Amazon Smile!
-With every eligible Amazon purchase, you remove plastic from our oceans.
-Every dollar donated helps us remove 1 pound of plastic from the ocean!
+Become an Ocean Blue Wavemaker!
+Now, every dollar donated helps us remove 5 pounds of plastic from the ocean!